dogukannn/dogukannn.github.io/_posts/2022/2022-04-10-creating-surfaces-with-bezier-curves.markdown

 ## Rotating our surface

 Finally, we have flag which animates smoothly.
-However, to find the best angle we may need to rotate our flag a bit.
+However, to find the best angle for the best look we may need to rotate our flag a bit.
 To change the angle interactively, I implemented a mouse callback which rotates our flag according to a vector which is perpendicular to our mouse's direction vector.
 It uses quaternions to calculate the rotations before each draw call.
 In my future projects, I want to work more on the quaternions.

 <div class="fig figcenter fighighlight">
   <img src="/post_assets/0/rotation.gif">